popovanton0/homework-bot/README.md

 2. Create Firebase project: [tutorial](https://firebase.google.com/docs/admin/setup#add_firebase_to_your_app)
 3. Replace `serverSecret.json` with *JSON file containing your service account's credentials* and rename it to *serverSecret.json*
-4. Create group in VK
+4. Create a group in VK
     1. Go to <img src="https://image.freepik.com/free-icon/more-button-interface-symbol-of-three-horizontal-aligned-dots_318-69928.jpg" width="22">
     -> Group manage -> Settings -> API
     2. Create `access key` with access to messages of the group